turingschool-examples/ancient-forest-2085/README.md

 * Airlines have a name
   * Ex: name: “Frontier”
-* Flights have a number, date, time, departure city, and arrival city
+* Flights have a number, date, departure city, and arrival city
   * Ex: number: “1727”, date: “08/03/20”, departure_city: “Denver”, arrival_city: “Reno”
   * For this app, it does not matter how you format the flight’s date
 * Passengers have a name and age